 Having structure and days off is not only good for you.
-It’s a good way to set boundaries with your clients, as well.
+It’s an effective way to set boundaries with your clients, as well.
 “As soon as you work with a client at 7:30 p.m., guess what— that’s what time you’re available now,” says online business expert and web designer Liz Theresa.

 Kim Studdard, a blogger and virtual assistant, agrees.
 “People may still try to get you to break the rules just for them, but you have to put your foot down,” she says.

-All of these boundaries and restrictions are going to help you to avoid burnout.
+All these boundaries and restrictions are going to help you to avoid burnout.
 “One of the secrets to avoiding burnout is not to overschedule,” says busy mompreneur Sarah Brooks.
-It’s definitely hard to do when we have an automatic inclination to hustle all the time.
-It’s something that we have to control.
+It’s hard to do when we have an automatic inclination to hustle all the time.
+It’s something that we must control.

 Remind Yourself of Long-Term Goals